confluentinc/librdkafka/README.md

 This library leverages the work and concepts from two popular Apache Kafka JavaScript clients: [node-rdkafka](https://github.com/Blizzard/node-rdkafka) and [KafkaJS](https://github.com/tulios/kafkajs).
 The core is heavily based on the node-rdkafka library, which uses our own [librdkafka](https://github.com/confluentinc/librdkafka) library for core client functionality.
 However, we leverage a promisified API and a more idiomatic interface, similar to the one in KafkaJS, making it easy for developers to migrate and adopt this client depending on the patterns and interface they prefer.
 We're very happy to have been able to leverage the excellent work of the many authors of these libraries!

-### This library is currently in limited-availability - it is supported for all usage but for the schema-registry client.
+### This library is currently in limited-availability

-To use **Schema Registry**, use the existing [kafkajs/confluent-schema-registry](https://github.com/kafkajs/confluent-schema-registry) library that is compatible with this library.
+To use **Schema Registry**, use the existing [@confluentinc/schemaregistry](https://www.npmjs.com/package/@confluentinc/schemaregistry) library that is compatible with this library.
 For a simple schema registry example, see [sr.js](https://github.com/confluentinc/confluent-kafka-javascript/blob/dev_early_access_development_branch/examples/kafkajs/sr.js).

-**DISCLAIMER:** Although it is compatible with **confluent-kafka-javascript**, Confluent does not own or maintain kafkajs/confluent-schema-registry, and the use and functionality of the library should be considered "as is".

 ## Requirements